jorgeribeiro/personal-page-hugo-academic/content/author/admin/_index.md

 I am Jorge and welcome to my personal page.

 As you can see, it is still in development.
-Some informations are not correct and I am working to make it awesome!
+Some informations are not correct and I am working hard to make it awesome!
 Come back later, ok?

+<b>[AOS LEITORES DA LÍNGUA PORTUGUESA / pt-br]</b> </br>
+Também irei fornecer uma versão em português desta página e dos posts, após finalizá-lo.